Laz4rz/GPT-2/README.md

 and 2. view will return a tensor using the same memory area as the viewed object, reshape may clone or return same mem
 - at network initialization we expect all the vocab tokens to have roughly equal probabilities, we do not want the distribution to be spikeyyyyy, therefore in this case the loss should be equal to $$L(\frac{1}{\text{vocab}\textunderscore\text{size}}) = L(\frac{1}{50257}) = -ln(\frac{1}{50257}) = 10.82$$
 - genius advice: to be quite sure your implementation is correct, check if you can totally overfit on a single example
+- `.data_ptr()` allows to check where in memory the tensor is stored
+- lm_head and wte weights are **the same** it comes from the 2016 paper [Using the Output Embedding to Improve Language Models](https://arxiv.org/pdf/1608.05859), which argues that it significantly improves performance and the intuitive explanation is that *"for the input embedding, we would like the network to react similarly to synonyms, while in the output embedding, we would like the scores of words that are interchangeable to be similar"*

 ## my whims